Nikon D100 vs D7500

 It is notable that the D7500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D100 does not provide wifi capability.

 The D7500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D100 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D100 was succeeded by the Nikon D200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D100 Manual (free pdf) or the online Nikon D7500 Manual.
+Further information on the features and operation of the D100 and D7500 can be found, respectively, in the Nikon D100 Manual (free pdf) or the online Nikon D7500 Manual.

 So what is the bottom line?
 Is the Nikon D100 better than the Nikon D7500 or vice versa?
 The listing below highlights the relative strengths of the two models.